Kajabi/theme-cornerstone-site/README.md

-#  Landing Page
+#  Site

-Cornerstone Landing Page Theme represents the Kajabi UX Team's opinionated starting point for new theme projects.
+Cornerstone Site Theme represents the Kajabi UX Team's opinionated starting point for new theme projects.
 It strives to include up-to-date best practices and solutions that we have deemed needed for the majority of themes we build.
 It is a reflection of what’s possible when building a theme!

 ## Intentional lack of styles